Flat-twelve engine: Sports car racing

 In 1969, the Porsche 917 sports prototype racing car introduced an air-cooled flat-twelve engine.
 This flat-twelve engine was based on the previous flat-eight engine, but it used a V12 crankshaft configuration instead of the boxer configuration used by the flat-eight.
 The domination of the Porsche 917 probably influenced Ferrari, because they switched from V12 engines to flat-twelve engines (using a boxer configuration) for the Ferrari 312 PB, which competed from 1971 to 1973.
 Alfa Romeo also used flat-twelve engines in the 1973-1976 Alfa Romeo 33TT12 and Alfa Romeo 33SC12 sports prototype racing cars.

-For the 1991 sports-prototype racing category, Mercedes-Benz switched from a twin-turbo V8 engine to a naturally-aspirated flat-twelve engine for in the Mercedes-Benz C291 racing car.
+For the 1991 sports-prototype racing category, Mercedes-Benz switched from a twin-turbo V8 engine to a naturally aspirated flat-twelve engine for in the Mercedes-Benz C291 racing car.
 This engine employed a cylinder-head design with exhaust ports where the intake ports would normally be (on top of the engine, pointing upwards).
 The intake ports are between the intake and exhaust camshafts, just above the spark-plugs, pointing at an outward angle from the vertical.
 This was done to allow the engine to be installed lower in the chassis.
 The C291 was unsuccessful and Mercedes withdrew from sports-prototype racing after the 1991 season.

 Production cars

-From 1973 to 1996, Ferrari used flat-twelve engines in various production models: the 1973-1976 Ferrari 365 GT/4 BB, the 1976-1981 Ferrari 512 BB, the 1981-1984 Ferrari 512 BBi, the 1984-1991 Ferrari Testarossa, the 1991-1994 Ferrari 512 TR and the 1994-1996 Ferrrari F512 M.
+From 1973 to 1996, Ferrari used flat-twelve engines in various production models: the 1973-1976 Ferrari 365 GT/4 BB, the 1976-1981 Ferrari 512 BB, the 1981-1984 Ferrari 512 BBi, the 1984-1991 Ferrari Testarossa, the 1991-1994 Ferrari 512 TR and the 1994-1996 Ferrari F512 M.